-Public spaces are the physical, social, cultural and environmental heart of communities.
+Public spaces are the physical, social, cultural and environmental heart of communities: districts, neighborhoods, towns and cities.
 They are the places of community identity, pride and social interaction.
 They must be attractive, safe and engaging with a range of experiences for social gatherings, relaxation and active recreation or play.